CivicActions/guidebook/docs/020-about-us/culture.md

 Nobody is a perfect communicator, and we recognize that there are many "ideals" for what this perfection might even look like.
 That said, we do expect everyone to work to strengthen their and CivicActions' dedication to transparency.
 The more diverse our team and clients become, the better we must become at listening actively and communicating openly.

-We invest extra effort into our communication strategies because we are a mostly-remote team (with a couple of onsite teams) and rarely have opportunities for in-person communication.
 Here are some of the tools and practices we use to help us remain open with each other:

 - **Slack channels and Email lists** - We communicate in a group setting, reducing the need for one-on-one communications that can lead to silos or keep people out of the loop.
 - **Daily scrum calls on video** - Everyday, each team member meets to report on what they did yesterday, what they plan on doing today, and whether they have any blockers.
 This is an opportunity to offer support and hold each other accountable.
 It also builds team camaraderie by having a daily forum to look at each other and connect.